dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 THH(A)[z] \mapsvia{x\mapsto xu} THH(A) \to HH(A/\FF_p)
 $$

-The first term is shifted by a bit
+The first term is $THH(A)$ shifted by a bit, while what's left on the RHS is the usual $HH$ we saw in earlier lectures.